dreinoso/dreinoso.github.io/README.md

 ```
     npm install gh-pages --save-dev
 ```
 Finally you shall know that deploying this on github is a little tricky.
-Because this is a user page, GitHub try to read the repository in a different way, usually 'd try to find the index.html, since such file does not exist in our react app, we have to do the following.
+Because this is a user page, GitHub try to read the repository in a different way, usually 'd try to find the index.html, since such file does not exist in the root of the react project, we have to do the following.

 ## Deploying resume on GitHub